realitymediabook/realitymediabook.github.io/_chapters/chapter-devices.md

 bgGradientOpacity: darker
 syntaxHighlighter: no
 ---
 The 3D digital version of RealityMedia has been realized using Mozilla's  virtual environment <a href="https://hubs.mozilla.com">Hubs</a> and can be experienced on a variety of desktop and laptop computers; smartphones and tablets; and VR headsets.
 There are minimum requirements for devices in each class.
-Devices that just meet these requirements will deliver the experience, but the responsivness and navigation may be sluggish or otherwise unsatisfactory.
+Devices that just meet these requirements will deliver the experience, but the responsiveness and navigation may be sluggish or otherwise unsatisfactory.

 <h3>Desktops and laptops</h3>